DMCA Policy Template, Free Download 2026

 You need to designate a DMCA agent with the U.S. Copyright Office and publish a policy explaining how copyright holders can submit takedown notices.

-You want to establish a repeat infringer policy and counter-notification procedure as required for DMCA safe harbor protection.
+You want a website DMCA policy sample that establishes a repeat infringer policy and counter-notification procedure as required for safe harbor protection.

 What Should a DMCA Policy Include?